vanus-labs/docs/content/how-to/manage-subscription/transformer.md

 ## Define

-The param `define` is used to define variables.
-Use JSON path to reference items in the CloudEvent and store those values in variables.
+The parameter `define` is used to define variables.
+Using JSON path to reference items in the CloudEvent and store those values in variables.
 The following is an example event.

 ```json
 {